Gloria (Them song): Background and recording

-Releases and charts
+Release

 Decca Records released "Gloria" as the B-side of "Baby, Please Don't Go" in the UK on 6 November 1964, with only the latter reaching the singles chart.
 In the US the same pairing, released by Parrot Records, became a regional hit on the US West Coast.
 Between March and June 1965, the single (both songs) appeared on weekly Top 40 playlists for Los Angeles radio station KRLA, reaching number one for three weeks in April.
-A year later, after the release of a cover version of "Gloria" by the Shadows of Knight, Them's original entered the national Billboard Hot 100 chart.
-Both peaked during the week of 14 May 1966, with Them at number 75 and the Shadows of Knight at number 10.
-Cash Box described it as "a bluesy, up tempo stomp'er devoted to 'Gloria.
+Them's original entered the US Billboard Hot 100 chart in 1966, peaking at number 71.

 "Gloria" was added to Them's first UK album The Angry Young Them (1965), which was re-titled with some different tracks as Them in the US.
 The song also appears on several compilations, including The Story of Them Featuring Van Morrison (1997) and The Best of Van Morrison (1990).